 White noise may aid sleep

 The most obvious benefit of white noise for babies is the fact that it could help them fall asleep.
-If you notice your baby tends to fall asleep at noisy times outside of regular nap time or bedtime, then they might respond positively to white noise.
+If you notice your baby tends to fall asleep at noisy times outside of regular nap time or bedtime, they might respond positively to white noise.

 Your baby might be accustomed to being surrounded by noise, so a completely quiet environment could have the opposite effect when it comes time to sleep.

 Sleep aids can mask household noises

 White noise machines could also benefit families who have multiple children who are different ages.

-For instance, if you have a baby who needs a nap, but another child who no longer takes naps, white noise can help block out noises of siblings so your baby can sleep better.
+For instance, if you have a baby who needs a nap, but another child who no longer takes naps, white noise can help block out noises of siblings to help your baby sleep better.